Samuel J. Moore

-Samuel John Moore (August 3, 1859 – April 23, 1948) was a Canadian businessman, founder of Moore Corporation Limited.
+Samuel John Moore (3 August 1859 – 23 April 1948) was a British-Canadian businessman, founder of Moore Corporation Limited.

 Biography

 Samuel J. Moore was born in Great Doddington, England on August 3, 1859, and came with his family to Barrie, Ontario while still young.
 When he was 12, he found work at the Barrie Examiner as a printer's assistant, later becoming local editor.
 He worked in Texas, then returned to found Grip, a satirical weekly journal, with J. W. Bengough.

 He married Matilda Anne Lang in August 1878, and they had four children.

 In 1882, Moore left to found Moore Business Forms (then called Grip Printing & Publishing Company), which sold books of sales slips with flip-over carbon paper.
 The company, later Moore Corporation Limited, went on to become a major supplier of business forms and printing services in North America.
 Other affiliated companies were formed in the United Kingdom and Australia.
 Moore also founded the Metropolitan Bank of Canada in 1902; it was merged with Scotiabank, where Moore served as president and chairman of the board.

 He died in Toronto on April 23, 1948.